GENERAL

 the majority party.

-The National Assembly has 400
+The National Assembly has

-members, elected through a proportional representation system.
+400 members, elected through a proportional representation

-major cities.
+in the major cities.

-Each of the provinces has a
+Each of the provinces has

-Provincial Legislature and an Executive Council headed by
+a Provincial Legislature and an Executive Council headed by

 the Premier.